TERREMEMBER/znbase/docs/content/v2.2/secure/authentication/ysql-authentication.md

   </li>
 </ul>

 YSQL authentication, the process of identifying that YSQL users are who they say they are, is based on roles.
-Users, groups, and roles within YugabyteDB are created using roles.
+Users, groups, and roles within ZNbaseDB are created using roles.
 Typically, a role that has login privileges is known as a *user*, while a *group* is a role that can have multiple users as members.

 Users, roles, and groups allow administrators to verify whether a particular user or role is authorized to create, access, change, or remove databases or manage users and roles.
 [Authorization](../../authorization/) is the process of managing access controls based on roles.
 For YSQL, enabling authentication automatically enables authorization and the [role-based access control (RBAC) model](../../authorization/rbac-model/), to determine the access privileges.
 Authentication verifies the identity of a user while authorization determines the verified user’s database access privileges.